Barissa-Imran/Barissa-Imran/README.md

 <p align="center">

-I'm a developer from Kenya leveraging python for backend and Javascript for frontend.
-I love to network, join new communities and add value ✨
+I'm a developer from Kenya leveraging python for backend and Javascript for frontend.<br> I love to network, join new communities and add value ✨
 </p>

 <details>